postmanlabs/postman-docs/v6/postman/collection_runs/running_multiple_iterations.md

 `variables()`: Returns an object containing variables and their descriptions.

 `static isVariableScope(obj: any)`: checks if the specified iteration data object exists.

+For usage of the above methods, see: [pm.iterationData](/Users/postman/postman-docs/v6/postman/scripts/postman_sandbox_api_reference.md)

 ---
 For more information about collection runs, see: